aphiria/aphiria/README.md

 <h5 id="property-name-formatters">Property Name Formatters</h5>

-You might find yourself wanting to make your property names' formats consistent.
-For example, you might want to camelCase them.  `CamelCasePropertyNameFormatter` and `SnakeCasePropertyNameFormatter` come out of the box.
+You might find yourself wanting to make your property names' formats consistent (eg camelCase).
+You can use an `IPropertyNameFormatter` to accomplish this.  `CamelCasePropertyNameFormatter` and `SnakeCasePropertyNameFormatter` come out of the box.
 To use one (or your own), pass it into [`DefaultEncoderRegistrant`](#default-encoders).

 <h4 id="custom-encoders">Custom Encoders</h4>

-Due to PHP's type limitations, there are some objects that Opulence just can't (de)serialize automatically.
+Due to PHP's type limitations, there are some objects that Opulence simply can't (de)serialize automatically.
 Some examples include:

 * Classes that require custom instantiation/hydration logic
 * Object properties that contain an array of objects